-A new National Skills Agreement
+National Skills Agreement

-The new 5-year National Skills Agreement (NSA) commenced on 1 January 2024, and is a joint agreement between the Australian and state and territory governments to strengthen vocational education and training (VET) in Australia, unlocking billions of dollars to build the skills and prosperity of Queensland.
+The 5-year National Skills Agreement (NSA) commenced on 1 January 2024, and is a joint agreement between the Australian and state and territory governments to strengthen vocational education and training (VET) in Australia, unlocking billions of dollars to build the skills and prosperity of Queensland.

 The NSA, developed under principles agreed by National Cabinet, embeds national cooperation and supports strategic investment in Queensland's VET sector.